 Even though I’m out of college, I’ve heard stories from my peers about running into trouble trying to get approved for a car loan or a rental lease due to something simple like poor credit history.
 Actually, one of my peers decided he didn’t want to pay the debt on his credit card a number of years ago, and that one stuck with him for several years.
 Yes.
 As hard as establishing credit history can be, I’ve also seen some of my peers struggle with poor money management.

 I’ve learned to see my finances and credit score as a video game.
-I set goals and strive for achievements or to reach the high score.
-It helps me set my financial goals for the long term.
+I set goals and strive for achievements or to reach the high score which helps me set my financial goals for the long term.
 Once I learned that 500 was a very, very low credit score, I became obsessed with ways to establish a much, much higher credit score.

 But this is about more than just a number!
 This is about being able to make your credit cards work for you.